 Amendments are changes to existing and active protocols.
 Amendment reviews must be conducted as per the SUNY Downstate Health Sciences University Assurance and the USDA Animal Welfare Act and Regulations, and must be consistent with PHS policy and OLAW expectations (NOT-OD-14-126).
-The type of review for submissions to amend previously approved protocols will be assigned the Office of the IACUC staff.
+The type of review for submissions to amend previously approved protocols will be assigned by the IACUC Chair or the Office of the IACUC staff.
 Significant changes may require a protocol revision.
 In most cases amendments can be processed in a timely manner by either by DMR or administrative review.